GreptimeTeam/docs/docs/nightly/en/user-guide/ingest-data/for-iot/sql.md

 # SQL

+You can execute SQL statements using [MySQL](/user-guide/clients/mysql.md) or [PostgreSQL](/user-guide/clients/postgresql.md) clients.
 We will use the `monitor` table as an example to show how to write data.

 ## Create a table